What is an auditory brainstem implant?

+An auditory brainstem implant (ABI) is a hearing implant primarily made for people who have a non-functioning or non-existent auditory nerve.
 An auditory brainstem implant (also known as an ABI) is a surgically implanted electronic device that provides a sense of sound to a person who is unable to hear because of a non-functioning or non-existent auditory nerve.

 Auditory brainstem implants have three main parts:

 - A microphone and a sound processor / audio processor positioned behind the ear to pick up sounds

 - A receiver / stimulator surgically placed under the skin to transmit information, picked up by the microphone, to the electrodes

 - Electrodes that receive the signals from the receiver / stimulator.
 These are positioned directly on the brainstem that, when stimulated, provide you with sound and speech information.

 The ABI was originally developed for adults diagnosed with neurofibromatosis type 2, a rare genetic condition that causes tumors to grow on the nerves.

 For people with neurofibromatosis type 2, the implantation of the ABI is normally performed at the same time the tumors are removed from the auditory nerves.